 For Professionals

 We provide many continuing education opportunities for medical and clinical professionals interested in receiving additional education in the field of eating disorders.
-We are also happy to discuss how to screen for medical complications of an eating disorder and how to evaluate which level of care is most appropriate for your patients.
+We are also happy to discuss how to screen for medical complications of an eating disorder and how to evaluate which level of care is most appropriate for your clients.

 Signs of an Eating Disorder